envisioning/vocab/vocab/proliferation-problem.md

 ---
 category: CORE, IMPL
+generality:
+- 0.845
+- 0.82
+- 0.795
+- 0.77
+- 0.745
+- 0.72
+- 0.695
 slug: proliferation-problem
 summary: The issue of an overwhelming number of options or paths that an algorithm must consider, making computation impractically complex or resource-intensive.
 title: Proliferation Problem
 ---